 Garnish:

-Finally, top each serving with the crispy bacon pieces you saved earlier, along with a sprinkle of chopped fresh chives.
+And finally, finish each portion with the reserved crispy bacon bits from earlier and a scattering of chopped fresh chives.

 Serving Suggestions:

-This Creamy Baked Potato Soup is hearty on its own, but serve it with a couple of sides, and you are in business:
+This Creamy Baked Potato Soup can stand on its own, but pair it with a few sides and you’ve got yourself a business:

-Crusty Bread: A nice, warm crusty loaf of bread or some homemade garlic bread is great for dunking into the soup.
+Crusty Bread: A good warm crusty loaf of bread or some homemade garlic bread is perfect for dunking into the soup.

-Green Salad: It’s nice to have a light, fresh salad with a simple vinaigrette to cut through the richness of the soup.
+Green salad: It’s nice to have a light, fresh green salad with a simple vinaigrette to cut through the richness of the soup.

-Grilled Cheese: The ultimate comfort food combination, serve the soup with a gooey grilled cheese sandwich.
+Grilled Cheese: The classic combination, pair the soup with a gooey grilled cheese sandwich.

 Storage and Meal Prep Tips:

-Refrigerate: Leftovers can be kept in an airtight container for up to 3 days in the refrigerator.
-Reheat gently on the stove over low heat, adding a splash of broth or milk if the soup thickens too much.
+Store: Store leftovers in an airtight container in the refrigerator for up to 3 days.
+Reheat gently on the stove on low heat, adding a splash of broth or milk if the soup gets too thick.

-Freeze: You can freeze this soup, but note the texture of the potatoes may change a bit.
+Freeze: You can freeze this soup, though be warned the texture of the potatoes could change slightly.
 To freeze, cool the soup, then transfer to a freezer-safe container and freeze for up to 3 months.
 Done to reheat; thaw overnight in the refrigerator.

 The Meal Prep Tip: You can cook the bacon and potatoes in advance to save time, and keep them in the fridge.
 When it’s time to turn the soup out, you can toss everything together in about 20 minutes.